Short naps are so frustrating. They cause anxiety and moments of helplessness on everyone's part.

 Eventually your baby WILL grow into a toddler and their sleep cycles will naturally elongate.

-But for now, there are things you CAN do to help your baby sleep longer at nap time.
+But for now, there are things you CAN do to help your baby to take longer naps.

 1. Naps are not timed correctly.

 When your baby takes a nap is directly related to their age.
 Following age appropriate wake windows OR times on the clock, for older babies, will set your little one up for success to take a restorative nap.
 Apps like Huckleberry don't help you trouble shoot short naps.
-So it could possibly tell you your 9 month old needs 4 naps, because naps are short.
+Meaning, it could possibly tell you your 9 month old needs 4 naps, because naps are short.
 This is not what you want!
+You'll want to spread those naps out and have your baby napping less frequently to build sleep pressure for two longer naps.

 2. Naps are happening too early in the day, which means all the daytime sleep is stacked too close together leaving a long wake window before bed.